Plan availability | All plan types with varying limitations |

 This is important to do before moving on to the automation actions because it allows our system to load the potential values to be used as dynamic tokens in later steps.

-Note that if you end up adding new fields to the table you are referring to in the trigger step, then you will need to retest the trigger for those values to appear as potential dynamic tokens in later action steps.
+If you end up adding new fields to the table you are referring to in the trigger step, retest the trigger for those values to appear as potential dynamic tokens in later action steps.

-When a token under the “Choose data” section has a > icon, that means that there is an additional sub-menu of token properties that you will need to click and choose from.
-You’ll see this sub-menu appear for values coming from user fields, select fields, lookup fields, page record URLs (choose from a list of available interface pages to link to), the whole record insertion tokens (grid or list), and more.
+When a token under the “Choose data” section has a > icon, there is an additional token properties sub-menu that must be used.
+This sub-menu appears for values from user fields, select fields, lookup fields, page record URLs, whole-record insertion tokens, and more.

 Once your dynamic record ID token has been added, it will look like this in the automation action configuration: